 If you were hoping to read a blog about climbing Kilimanjaro to the exciting sounds of Alikiba then sorry to disappoint.
 As much fun as it is to have songs from porters radios, rocking out rhythmic music as they pass you by, calling “mambo, pole pole,” this is about the true grit of Kilimanjaro; the rocks.

-This vast mountainous is situated near the fault-line of two tectonic plates, and began to form about a million years ago as the shifting planes thinned the crust of the earth’s surface.
-Over time, molten lava started to flow from volcanic cones, initially creating calm gentle slopes.
+This vast mountain is situated near the fault-line of two tectonic plates, and began to form about a million years ago as the shifting planes thinned the crust of the earth’s surface.
+Like two pieces of velcro being pulled and ripped apart other with mighty force they tore under the pressure.
+Over time, molten lava which had been bubbling and boiling from the earths cauldron started to oose up and out of their volcanic cones, initially creating calm gentle slopes.
 However continued and larger eruptions radically changed the face of the landscape, caused by not one, but three Volcanoes.
 They are Shira and Mawenzi, which are extinct, and Kibo, the one we climb, which is still dormant.
 Shira was the first to erupt and stopped about 500 0000 years ago, eventually collapsing to form the massive 6200ha Shira Plateau.

 Next, came Mawenzi, blasting around 500cu km of volcanic rock and stone from beneath the ground into the air and onto the surrounding plains.
 Not much remains of the crater today except a 5149m high horse shoe crescent shaped from her eroded flank.
 Adding to her craggy character are narrow jagged ridges known as dyke swarms, which stretch down from her summit.